-The Petroleum Services Association of Canada (PSAC) has forecasted 6,578 wells to be drilled in Western Canada for the second half of 2013, a forecasted increase of 15.3% over 2012.
-During the first half of 2013, the Western Canadian Sedimentary Basin ("WCSB") experienced a decline of 5.2% in wells drilled compared to the same period in 2012, however, it is anticipated to improve in the second half of 2013.
-Spring break up was longer than anticipated due to the unusually wet spring which delayed many summer drilling programs in late Q2 2013.
-As a result, the Company anticipates drilling activity will be strong in the third quarter as summer drilling programs ramp up, which will drive the demand for Canadian fluid sales.
+The Petroleum Services Association of Canada (PSAC) has forecasted 2,908 wells to be drilled in Western Canada for the fourth quarter of 2013, a forecasted increase of 6.2% over 2012.
+Spring break up was longer than anticipated due to the unusually wet spring which delayed many summer drilling programs to Q3 2013.
+The Company anticipates drilling activity will remain strong for the remainder of the year and into the winter drilling programs in 2014.
+A return to drilling in Northern British Columbia will also assist in the demand for drilling fluid products and will drive Canadian fluid sales.
 Bri-Chem will continue to invest into its USA drilling fluid market expansion plan with the goal of obtaining significant market share.
-As we continue to gain market share, more product and acquisition opportunities become available.
+As we continue to gain market share in the USA drilling fluids market, more product and acquisition opportunities become available and the Company will continue to pursue its market presence in the USA.
+With the recent acquisition of Sun Coast, Bri-Chem has now established a platform for fluids blending and packaging in the USA market place and will look to grow its market presence by distributing its blending products and services into other regions in the USA where we currently operate.
 We will also continue to closely monitor North American steel pipe demand and seek to increase production capacity at the Thermal Pipe Expansion manufacturing facility when demand returns to more normal levels.
-In addition, we are reducing inventory levels in seamless steel pipe to match current sales demand in an effort to increase inventory turns.